-The WordPress XML-RPC API has been under attack for many years now.
+The WordPress XML-RPC API has been under attack for many years.
 Back in August 2014, WordPress released version 3.9.2, fixing a possible denial of service issue in PHP’s XML processing.
 There are brute-force amplification attacks, reported by Sucuri, and so on.
-So, how do you protect WordPress from these xmlrpc.php attacks, but still being able to use (some of) its functionality like Jetpack?
-This post gives you some insight.
+So, how do you protect WordPress from these xmlrpc.php attacks, optionally still being able to use (some of) its functionality like Jetpack?
+This post gives you some insights.

 Joomla websites using the Googlemaps plugin for Joomla are actively abused as open proxy for launching Denial-of-Service (DoS) attacks.
 The problem with the Joomla Googlemaps plugin lies in the fact anyone can execute cURL HTTP requests to remote websites.

-Website DDoS protection with mod_evasive.Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape), to provide protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
+Website DDoS protection with mod_evasive.Mod_evasive is a module for Apache and Windows Server IIS (using Helicon Ape).
+It provides protection and evasive action in the event of an HTTP DoS-, DDoS or brute force attack.
 Detection is performed by creating an internal dynamic hash table of IP Addresses and URIs, and denies an IP address access to a website if it’s requesting the same page more than 10 times a second.
 This is configurable.

 WordPress xmlprc.php DDoS and brute-force attacks.
 How to identify, block, mitigate and leverage these xmlrpc.php scans, brute-force, and user enumeration attacks on WordPress sites… Secure WordPress xmlprc.php interface and reduce service disruption.